xluciadh/bio-volumentations/docs/source/examples.rst

 integer and floating-point datatypes, respectively.

 Importantly, there must always be an :class:`image`-type target in the sample.
+It is also expected that all :class:`image`, :class:`mask`, and :class:`float_mask` targets are of the same shape (except for the number of channels) and that all keypoints and bounding boxes are fully contained in the image domain.

 You cannot define your own target types; that would require re-implementing all existing transforms.